Misterton Methodist Church

 The Wesleyans, again, required a larger building, so a Chapel was built in 1826 using bricks from the original Meeting House.
 It was built with 35 pew holders, a gallery area for Choir and orchestra and a seating capacity of 298.
 By the 1870’s there was both a Wesleyan and a Primitive Methodist Church in Misterton and both required larger premises.
 In 1878 two new Chapels were built 100 yards apart.
 The newspapers reported 500 people at each opening service.
 The first resident Minister Rev Charles Richardson was installed in 1874.

 At the Union of Methodism in 1932 numbers were large enough for both Chapels to be sustained.
 The two congregations were eventually amalgamated in 1963 when the Wesleyan Site was chosen to be the current place of worship.
 Additionally In the 1960s, an (internally) attractive light-filled church hall with stage was added for use by the surrounding community.

-This year, 2016, marks the 260th Anniversary of Methodism in Misterton.
+The year 2016 marked the 260th Anniversary of Methodism in Misterton.
 Misterton, today, lives up to its rich history.
 It continues to be thriving, active community with a range of activities and social groups.
 We are proud that a warm welcome is given to anyone who wishes to join us.

 In addition to the weekly 10:30AM Sunday Morning services, there is an occasional 9:15AM Holy Communion service that can take place on the 3rd Sunday of the month.
 For our younger members we provide "The Shell Club" Sunday School during the service.